 But Woodford comments in his book, having parted company with Olympus, why did KPMG not shout longer and louder?
 Second, if KPMG had been so concerned, how could it have signed off Olympus’s 2009 accounts without qualification?

 Woodford also asks why the issue didn’t come up in its handover of the audit to EY.
 ‘I was surprised by how such extraordinary transactions did not raise alarm.’

-EY declined to comment to Accountancy Futures on its work for Olympus.
+EY declined to comment to Accounting and Business on its work

 Since his official resignation from Olympus in November 2011, Woodford has given up on his attempt to take over the company with a new group of directors, and won a £10m settlement for unfair dismissal and discrimination.
-He has also been travelling the world speaking about the lessons to be learned from the scandal, especially in terms of corporate governance.
+He has also been travelling the world speaking about the lessons to be learned from the scandal.

-‘Many of your readers may not agree with me, but I do believe in the mandatory rotation of auditing firms,’ he says, adding that he favours terms of between seven and 10 years.
+‘Many of your readers may not agree with me, but I do believe in the mandatory rotation of auditing firms,’ he says.
 ‘As human beings, if you know somebody else is going to come along and have another look, then you’d be much more cautious.’
 He also has concerns about auditors selling consultancy services.
 ‘I know this creates loud and heated views, but the trouble is the world keeps seeing scandal after scandal.’

 He points out that Japanese companies spend only around half as much on audits as do Western companies, and that some very large companies in Japan use very small audit firms – a ‘red flag’, adding ‘for capitalism to work, you need robust, vigorous external audits’.

 Woodford also stresses the importance of independent mechanisms for whistleblowers to air their concerns while offering them comfort about their personal situation.